nicorisk/nicorisk/README.md

 - 👋 Hi, I’m Nicolas, I'm studying IT & Systems @ Haute Ecole en Hainaut.
-- 👀 I’m interested in cloud-based technologies, software development, and video games.
+- 👀 I’m interested in cloud-based technologies, systems administration, software development, and video games.
-- 🌱 I’m currently learning Network Engineering, C#, Data Structures and Algorithms.
+- 🌱 I’m currently learning things (yeah that's quite a wide range of stuff)

 <!---
 nicorisk/nicorisk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.